XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/api-conventions/ctid.md

 ---
 html: ctid.html
 parent: api-conventions.html
+seo:
-blurb: A Compact Transaction Identifier (CTID) is a short string that uniquely identifies a validated transaction across any chain.
+    description: A Compact Transaction Identifier (CTID) is a short string that uniquely identifies a validated transaction across any chain.
 labels:
   - Development
 ---